CodyMiao/DeepTUL/README.md

 - Python 2.7
 - [Pytorch](https://pytorch.org/previous-versions/) 0.4.1

 cPickle is used in the project to store the preprocessed data and parameters.
-While appearing some warnings, pytorch 0.3.0 can also be used.

 # Project Structure
 - /codes
     - [main.py](https://github.com/CodyMiao/DeepTUL/blob/master/codes/main.py)